How to Create a QR Code for a PDF File

 Option B: Dropbox

 Upload your PDF to Dropbox, click "Share", and copy the link.
 Change ?dl=0 at the end of the URL to ?raw=1 — this makes the PDF open directly instead of showing the Dropbox preview page.
+Dropbox reports that shared links get 50% more engagement when presented as QR codes on physical materials.

 Option C: Your Own Website